In its reports and materials, the Association has repeatedly written about the Uzbek opposition’s struggle for justice in its homeland.

 In 2009, the Tashkent City Prosecutor’s Office opened a criminal case against him.
 After Hasanboy Burkhanov’s life was in real danger, he left for Germany in the spring of 2012.
 In November 2013, the German authorities granted him political asylum.
 After Russia’s invasion of Ukraine in February 2022, speaking at international meetings and conferences, Hasanboy Burkhanov called on OSCE countries to recognize Russia as a terrorist state.

-In October, Hasanboy Burkhanov took part in the Warsaw Conference on the Human Dimension of the OSCE, where in a conversation with experts from our organization he confirmed the possibility of organizing an interview.
+In October, Hasanboy Burhanov took part in the Warsaw Conference on the Human Dimension of the OSCE, where in a conversation with experts from our organization he confirmed the possibility of organizing an interview.
 The Association’s press attaché managed to directly talk to the Uzbek oppositionist via electronic communication channels.

 Ruslan Deremedved (R.D.)
 What is the situation in Uzbekistan with Russia’s promotion of the “Russian world” policy, Russian propaganda of aggression, hate speech and ethnic discrimination?

-Hasanboy Burkhanov: Unfortunately, not only the Russian state, but also some representatives of civil society continue to believe that for Russia, as an empire, it is allegedly “unacceptable” to weaken its influence within the borders of the former USSR as of 1991.
+Hasanboy Burhanov: Unfortunately, not only the Russian state, but also some representatives of civil society continue to believe that for Russia, as an empire, it is allegedly “unacceptable” to weaken its influence within the borders of the former USSR as of 1991.
 The Kremlin still has great imperial ambitions.
 I would like to note that for Russia, in particular, Uzbekistan is of key importance, as is Ukraine, since for the imperialists Tashkent is the “southern gate” from Central Asia to Russia.
 And if the Uzbek state develops exclusively taking into account national interests, Moscow will lose influence in the region.

 That is why, after Vladimir Putin came to power in Russia in 2000, his first official foreign visit was to Uzbekistan.
 At that time, it was stated that allegedly “destabilization in Uzbekistan would be equivalent to destabilization in the Russian Federation.”
 In order to strengthen its influence in the Uzbek state, on the initiative of official Moscow, the so-called “cooperation” in the field of “sports and cultural exchanges” began to develop.
 Moscow began to try to draw Uzbekistan into military-political cooperation by involving official Tashkent in the work of military-political and economic blocs and organizations.